rootatkali/MashovAPI/README.md

 # MashovAPI
 An open-source API for the Israeli Mashov school management system, written in Java.
-This is a replacement for the [API written in Kotlin](https://gitlab.com/yoavst/mashov-api/).
+This API is WIP.

 ## Installation
 Installations for gradle: